openmotics/home-assistant/README.md

 ![Integration setup](/pictures/integration_setup.png)

-Fill in the user_id and secret_id you have created in the first step.
+Fill in the client_id and client_secret you have created in the first step.

 ![Integration setup_cloud](/pictures/integration_setup_cloud.png)